quasarframework/quasar-framework.org/source/components/buttons.md

 ## Button Sizes

-Use `small` or `big` CSS classes.
-You don't need to specify `medium` because that's the default size.
+To set the size of a button, use the `small` or `big` CSS classes.
+You don't need to specify `medium`, as that's the default size.

 ``` html
 <q-btn class="primary small">